DylanLRPollock/Monkey-Head-Project/README.md

 * **SubOS Environment:** A **Debian Trixie** installation with **Python 3.12** preloaded, handling mid-level coordination and task scheduling.
 * **NanoOS Environment:** A lightweight **Python 3.12** runtime used for granular execution of hardware-level tasks.

+#### GenCore Logic
+GenCore is a custom Debian **Trixie** distribution engineered to run bare metal on Huey.
+It boots directly on the robot's hardware and orchestrates containerised SubOS and NanoOS layers without an intermediary OS.
+Real-time patches and robotics drivers keep latency low, enabling deterministic control over sensors and actuators while maintaining the flexibility of modular containers.
 ### 2. Huey Robotic Shell

 The physical embodiment of GenCore: